 Importance of Rapid Drying Immediately After Cutting

-One of the often overlooked sources of dry matter and forage quality loss is respiration after mowing.
-Respiration is the breaking down of starch and sugars to produce energy (heat) and carbon dioxide.
-The process occurs in growing plants and continues after mowing, even in baleage and silage when heat is produced.
+An often-overlooked source of these losses is respiration after mowing.
+Respiration is the breaking down of starch and sugars to produce energy and carbon dioxide.
+The process occurs in growing plants and continues after mowing, even in baleage and silage.

-A second method to reduce respiration losses is to make haylage in a pile or bunker or to make and wrap bales in plastic.
+Another way to reduce respiration losses is by packing haylage in a pile, bunker or plastic bale wraps.
 Respiration requires oxygen.
 If packed tightly, the forage respiration will quickly use up the oxygen and respiration will stop.
-This practice is most effective reducing respiration losses if combined with forage put into a wide swath at cutting, dried quickly to 60 to 65% moisture and then ensiled or wrapped in a bale.
+This practice is most effective if combined with the practices outlined above: putting forage into a wide swath at cutting, drying it down to 60% moisture quickly and then ensiling or wrapping it in a bale.

 Reducing the unseen losses of respiration will help increase yield and forage quality potential.
 Plus, getting hay off the field faster will help increase yield potential of the next cutting.
 For more information on alfalfa harvest practices, contact your local NEXGROW® dealer.